melvinchow/DashboardsVisuals/README.md

 Design a dashboard about Santa Clara University's MSIS program, containing information that would benefit job recruiters looking to hire graduates from said program.

+## Lab 7:
+Redesign of Lab 3.
+Different dataset used

 ## Redesign Project
 Redesign visualizations in an article arguing that Puerto Rico received too little attention during their hurricane crisis